EspressoAdvice.comUpdated April 2026

 Square Mile Coffee in London produces some of the best espresso blends in the UK.
 Their Red Brick blend is a benchmark that many home baristas use as a reference point.
 Not cheap at around £12-14 per 250g, but consistently excellent.

-Origin Coffee from Cornwall offers both blends and single origins roasted specifically for espresso.
+Origin Coffee from Cornwall roasts both blends and single origins specifically for espresso.
 Good range of roast levels and origins.
 Subscription options available.

 Hasbean has been a staple of UK specialty coffee for years.
 Wide selection of single origins and blends, with detailed tasting notes and roast information.
 The "In My Mug" subscription is popular for exploring different beans.